yanyin1986/swift-minilzo/README.md

 ## License

-This project is licensed under the MIT License.
+This library includes and links to miniLZO, which is licensed under the GNU General Public License (GPL) version 2 or later by Markus F.X.J.
+Oberhumer.

+Therefore, this Swift library is distributed under the GNU General Public License, version 3 (GPLv3).
 See the [LICENSE](LICENSE) file for details.

-The miniLZO library is licensed under the GNU General Public License (GPL).

 ## Contributing